From making envelopes to pushing the envelope

 Molly Rubenstein is the interim Executive Director of Artisan’s Asylum.
 She recalls how it all came together.

 “Gui Cavalcanti started the Asylum with his then-partner, Jen Martinez, in May, 2010… I had done a lot of theater performance, directing and tech in high school and college.
 And so, I had learned my way around a set shop, a costume shop, lighting and sound tech.
-And so, the idea of a space in which jacks of all trades like myself would have a playground of resources to learn new skills was extremely appealing.“At the time, the place was being entirely run by volunteers.
-I had no professional draw to Boston; I was pursuing other things elsewhere, and wasn’t able to participate in the community—although I greatly admired what they were doing.
-(But) by now, March/April 2011, Gui told me that he was leaving his full-time job, to make the Asylum a real entity—one that was big enough to support its own staff.
+And so, the idea of a space in which jacks of all trades like myself would have a playground of resources to learn new skills was extremely appealing.

 “It took about two to three minutes into our phone conversation for me to decide that I was going to leave my job and join him.”

 According to Molly Rubenstein, it was Gui Cavalcanti who came up with the concept for Artisan’s Asylum.
 “Gui is a robotic engineer who went to Olin College, which is a college of engineering.
 He was surrounded in college by hundreds of other young people who also enjoyed making things in their spare time.
-So, not only were they doing engineering during the day, but in their leisure time they were coming up with crazy projects that had to do withengineering and building.
+So, not only were they doing engineering during the day, but in their leisure time they were coming up with crazy projects that had to do with

 “(Gui) graduated from school, and started to work for a robotics company.
 He was expected to work on robotics during the day, then come home and do social things like go to movies, eat meals and read books.
 He was desperately missing that creative environment of being able to make things under his own control, not just make things that somebody else was asking for.